needle-mirror/com.unity.polyspatial.visionos/Documentation~/VolumeCamera.md

 | **IsFocused**                          | When windowEvent is set to `WindowEvent.Focused`, this will indicate whether it has received focus or lost it. |
 | **SessionID**                          | A value to identify the PolySpatial session that the volume camera generating the event belongs to.
 This is useful for multi-session applications (such as Play-to-Device), where the scene exists both locally and on the device.
 When the Session ID is 0, the event came from a volume in the local session.
 When the ID is greater than 0, it came from a volume in a remote session (such as on the device). |

-The following table provides examples of the sequence in which `OnWindowEvent` is called when a volume window changes state because of a User or OS action.
-For example, when the OS opens a window while launching an app, `OnWindowEvent` is invoked twice, once with `WindowEvent.Opened`, and once with `WindowEvent.Resized`.
+The following table provides examples of the sequence in which `WindowStateChanged` is called when a volume window changes state because of a User or OS action.
+For example, when the OS opens a window while launching an app, `WindowStateChanged` is invoked twice, once with `WindowEvent.Opened`, and once with `WindowEvent.Resized`.

 Note that these events may differ from backend to backend.
 The events listed below are when running an app on Vision OS.
 When running an app on the Unity editor, there are no `UnityEvent.Focused` events triggered, nor are there `UnityEvent.Backgrounded` events.

 Additionally, some of the ordering may be subject to change in the future, particularly **Changing the Volume Window Configuration**.